adv4000/argocd-terraform/README.md

-# argocd-terraform
-ArgoCD deployment by Terraform
+# ArgoCD deployment by Terraform

+* Deployment of ArgoCD HelmChart
+* Deployment of ArgoCD ROOT Application

+Copyleft (c) by Denis Astahov.